Monarchy of New Zealand: The Crown and Māori

 Queen Elizabeth II wore a korowai (woven Māori cloak) during her first tour of New Zealand in 1953–54.

 Māori interaction with the Crown dates back to 1832, when King William IV appointed James Busby as British resident.
 On 28 October 1835, Busby oversaw a hui held at Waitangi, at which a flag was selected for New Zealand and a declaration of independence written by Busby was signed by 36 Māori chiefs.
 Both were acknowledged the following year by the King in a letter from Lord Glenelg.

 As a result, the declaration's ratification by the British Parliament in 1836, officials in the Colonial Office determined in 1839 that a treaty of cessation would need to be signed with Māori for the British Crown to acquire sovereignty over New Zealand.
 The Treaty of Waitangi was signed in 1840 by representatives of the British Crown and over 500 Māori chiefs, It is considered to be a founding document of government.
 The Treaty identifies the Crown's right to kāwanatanga, or "governorship", leading one Māori academic to argue that kāwanatanga, or His Majesty's Government in New Zealand, is party to the treaty.

-Since the treaty's implementation, a number of petitions have been made by Māori directly to the sovereign in London, who they felt they had a special relationship, the first coming from northern chiefs in 1852.
+Since the treaty's implementation, a number of petitions have been made by Māori directly to the sovereign in London, whom they felt they had a special relationship, the first coming from northern chiefs in 1852.
 This and all subsequent appeals were directed back to the sovereign's New Zealand ministers for advice on how to proceed.
 The results were not always favourable to Māori, who have communicated their discontent to the monarch or other royals; in response to a refusal by the Executive Council in 1981 to allow Mana Motuhake direct access to the Queen, Māori activist Dun Mihaka offered a traditional rebuke by baring his buttocks at the Prince and Princess of Wales.
 In a later incident Mihaka attempted to crash into the Queen's motorcade; he was intercepted by police before this happened.